-1See, for example, his books Greek Roots and Their Modern Spellings: A Dictionary of Roots Transliterated from Ancient Greek with Their Modern Spellings.
+Transliterated from Ancient Greek with Their Modern Spellings: A Dictionary of Roots Transliterated from Ancient Greek with Their Modern Spellings.
 Yorktown Heights, N.Y.: Leonardo Press, 1989; Latin Roots and Their Modern English Spelling: A Dictionary of Latin Derived Roots and Their Modern English Spellings.
 Camden, M.E.: Leonardo Press, 1999.
 Of interest are also his books Reading, Writings, and Creativity.
 [Seattle, WA]: B. Straub, 1973, and Solving the Literary Mystery.
 Yorktown Heights, N.Y.: Leonardo Press, 1983.
 The author of close to thirty books, he has promoted the case of English spelling like few others.

-2 It is, in fact, derived from Nordic root 'ey', which means 'island', and which for example provides the final syllable in the 'Chiswick Eyot' in the river Thames.
-'Isle' on the other hand is derived from Latin 'insula'.
-3 Particularly useful is Walter W
+It is, in fact, derived from Nordic root ey', which means island', and which for example provides the final syllable in the Chiswick Eyot' in the river Thames.
+Isle' on the other hand is derived from Latin insula'.